dylankuming/EEE4022S_3D_Ultrasonic_Anemometer/matlab_code/README.md

-# MATLAB Wind Visualization for 3D Ultrasonic Anemometer
+# MATLAB Wind Visualisation for 3D Ultrasonic Anemometer

 This MATLAB script connects to an Arduino via serial communication and streams wind speed data from the **3D Ultrasonic Anemometer** in three axes: North-South (NS), East-West (EW), and Top-Bottom (TB).
 The script processes this data and visualizes it in real time using multiple plot types, including 3D quiver plots, line graphs, and polar plots.